-This document sets out for public consultation the proposed policy recommendations to address risks to global financial stability associated with the relevant structural vulnerabilities from asset management activities.
+This document sets out the final policy recommendations to address risks to global financial stability associated with the relevant structural vulnerabilities from asset management activities.
+Some of the recommendations will be operationalised by IOSCO.
+The FSB will regularly review progress in the operationalisation and implementation of the recommendations.

 The document begins with an overview of recent trends in the asset management sector and potential structural vulnerabilities from asset management activities (Section 1).
 This is followed by detailed discussion on each of the four structural vulnerabilities: liquidity transformation by investment funds (Section 2); leverage within funds (Section 3); operational risk and challenges in transferring investment mandates in stressed conditions (Section 4); and securities lending activities of asset managers and funds (Section 5).
-Within each Section, the document describes the nature of the vulnerability, reviews the range of existing mitigants to address the vulnerability, identifies residual risks to the global financial system that warrant policy responses, and sets forth the proposed policy recommendations set out in this document are also listed in Annex 1.
+Within each Section, the document describes the nature of the vulnerability, reviews the range of existing mitigants to address the vulnerability, identifies residual risks to the global financial system that warrant policy responses, and sets forth the policy recommendations to address those residual risks.
+The policy recommendations set out in this document are also listed in Annex 1.